 The Corporation's Articles of Association authorise the Directors to invest funds not immediately required for its purposes in such investments as may for the time being be prescribed by law.
 All such funds are invested in the Grace Baptist Trust Corporation Common Investment Fund, which is managed by Fund Managers, Quilter Cheviot Limited, to achieve a robust income yield coupled with long-term capital growth as an inflationary hedge.
-Investment performance is governed by the Trustees' acceptance of a cautious to moderate level of risk and their adoption of an ethical stance that prevents investment in sectors covering alcohol, gambling, pornography, and tobacco.
+Investment performance is governed by the Trustees' acceptance of a cautious to moderate level of risk and their adoption of an ethical stance that prevents investment in sectors covering alcohol, gambling, pornography, tobacco and credit institutions that apply extortionate and exorbitant lending principles.

 The Trustees and Fund Managers have agreed a target asset allocation of fixed interest stocks, gilts and corporate bonds (55%), equities and structured investments (35%), and property (10%) that is designed to achieve these objectives.
 In the absence of a suitable standard benchmark that equates to the requirements of the Corporation, the Trustees and Fund Managers have formulated a specialist benchmark against which the performance of the fund is to be monitored.
-The income yield achieved was 3.2% against a target of 3.5%, and the total return achieved was 7.6% against the benchmark of 5.6%.
+The income yield achieved was 3.3% against a target of 3.5%, and the total return achieved was 6.6% against the benchmark of 10.4%.
+Your attention is drawn to the business review.